Agent Permissions

 Powerful Tools

-Section titled “Powerful Tools”Powerful tools give the agent direct access to the server.
-Only enable them if you understand the risks.
+Section titled “Powerful Tools”Powerful tools let the agent change state outside the conversation — write files to disk, mutate records in connected systems, send email.
+Only enable them if you understand the consequences.

 The Permissions tab

-Section titled “The Permissions tab”Admins configure tool permissions in the Permissions tab of an agent’s settings page.
-The settings page has four tabs — General, Personality, Instructions, and Permissions.
-To access the Permissions tab:
+Section titled “The Permissions tab”Admins configure tool permissions in the Permissions tab of a shared agent’s settings page.
+To access it:

 - Click the settings icon (gear) to open Agent Settings